rlanvin/php-rrule/README.md

 Feel free to contribute!
 Just create a new issue or a new pull request.

+The coding style is (mostly) PSR-2, but with tabs.

 ## Note

 I started this library because I wasn't happy with the existing implementations